Check Engine Light Diagnostics in Missoula, MT

 Test

 Before recommending any repair, we test the suspected component or system.
-That may include checking O2 sensor response, inspecting ignition parts for misfire issues, testing injector operation, or smoke testing the EVAP system to find the source of a leak.
+That may include checking O2 sensor response, inspecting ignition parts for misfire issues, testing injector operation, checking fuel pressure, or smoke testing the EVAP system to find the source of a leak.

 Verify

-After the repair, we clear the codes and confirm the system is operating correctly.
-If the code returns or the monitor does not complete, we continue diagnosing rather than assuming the first repair solved it.
+After the repair, we clear the codes, confirm the monitors begin to run normally, and verify that the original fault does not return.
+If the code comes back or the monitor will not complete, we continue diagnosing rather than assuming the first repair solved it.

 A solid check engine light is not always urgent, but it should not be ignored.
 A flashing light is different.
 That usually means an active misfire, which can overheat and damage the catalytic converter if the vehicle keeps running that way.

 Schedule service when the light first comes on instead of waiting to see if it clears on its own.
-Some faults are intermittent, and waiting too long can make the problem harder to trace.
+Some faults are intermittent, and waiting too long can make them harder to trace because the conditions that set the code are no longer present.

 If the light came on right after fueling up, check that the gas cap is fully tightened.
 That can solve some EVAP-related faults.
 If the cap is secure and the light stays on after a couple of drive cycles, it is time to have it tested.